 The order confirming the Plan may also be revoked under very limited circumstances.
-The interest brings an adversary proceeding to revoke confirmation within 180 days after the entry of the order of confirmation.
+The Court may revoke the order if the order of confirmation was procured by fraud and if the party in interest brings an adversary proceeding to revoke confirmation within 180 days after the entry of the order of confirmation.